Instilling Confidence in Clients

 WHAT ARE WE SURVEYING FOR?

-When we conduct a compartmentation survey in Leicester, we are inspecting for fire integrity, insulation, and smoke protection of every penetration opening passing through a fire rated wall or floor.
-In our compartmentation survey, we will make sure that fire wall structures are constructed from a fire rated board and be built to the requirements of the building fire strategy, fire compartmentation is then implemented to seal up openings that breach the wall structure including service penetrations, openings, board joints and deflection heads amongst many other routes where fire can potentially pass.
+When we conduct a compartmentation survey, we are inspecting for fire integrity, insulation, and smoke protection of every penetration opening passing through a fire rated wall or floor.
+In our fire compartmentation survey, we will make sure that fire wall structures are constructed from a fire rated board and be built to the requirements of the building fire strategy, fire compartmentation is then implemented to seal up openings that breach the wall structure including service penetrations, openings, board joints and deflection heads amongst many other routes where fire can potentially pass.
 The materials used to compartment fire walls and floors should be installed to a specification provided from a recognised third party accredited product manufacturer with build instructions and test data to support the fire rating requirements.

-As we will explain in our compartmentation survey, a certificate of conformity is required to certify the compliance of the fire compartmentation systems and must be approved by a third-party accredited company for the building to be classified as safe.
+As we will explain in our fire compartmentation survey, a certificate of conformity is required to certify the compliance of the fire compartmentation systems and must be approved by a third-party accredited company for the building to be classified as safe.
 Contact us today for more information on any of our services, including structural steel fire protection, fire stopping, and more!